Crafts | Kids

 We independently research our recommended products.
 We may receive commissions on purchases made from our links.

-I recently hit the point where both of my kids are juuust old enough to be interested in the crafts that I work on, but they’re often frustrated that they can’t use all of the same tools.
+I recently hit the point where both of my kids are just old enough to be interested in the fun crafts that I work on, but they’re often frustrated that they can’t use all of the same tools.

 Understandable!

-I searched (like many of you out there) to find crafts for kids that would be: easy projects, pretty fast to make, and not too expensive.
-I found… a lot of projects that looked cute but that had either been made by adults or with scissors/special tools that my kids wouldn’t be able to use yet.
+I searched to find crafts for kids that would be: easy projects, pretty fast to make, and not too expensive.
+I found… a lot of crafts that looked cute but that had either been made by adults or with scissors/special tools that my kids wouldn’t be able to use yet.

-Instead of creating my own list of projects, I decided to collect tips and advice instead, so you can collaborate with your kids and come up with your own project ideas.
+Instead of just creating another endless list of projects, I also wanted to also collect tips and advice from experts, so you can collaborate with your kids and come up with your own kids craft projects.

 I wanted to make sure that all of the advice here is backed up by science and designed to be both fun and developmentally optimal.

-I promise: it’s really satisfying coming up with ideas along with your kids, and they will love to see their influence on the project!
+I promise: it’s really satisfying coming up with easy craft ideas along with your kids, and they will love to see their influence on the project!

-1 – Keep track of successful projects and future ideas
+1 — Keep track of successful crafts and ideas for the future

-If you ever find yourself low on energy & ideas and looking for something easy to make, having a list of the projects you’ve made before can help a lot.
+If you ever find yourself low on energy and looking for something easy to make, having a list of the crafts you’ve made before can help a lot.
 We keep our master list in a special notebook and both of my kids find a lot of joy in entering a finished project after.

 We keep track of: